 I'd always found it a little funny.
 How a man like me could have become the law.
 I'd been born on Shiloh but my family had moved out to Mar Sara when I was very young.
 Fleeing religious persecution, Tarsonis was cracking down pretty hard on that back in those days.
 My father said that this was our chance at a new life.
 A chance to be free.
 Make our own choices.
 And he was right.
-Just a year later, when my dad got his leg caught in a tractor machine and bled to death out in the cornfields behind our house, I became the man of the house.
+Just a year later, when my dad got shot up on King’s crossing and bled to death in a solar field, I became the man of the house.
 Free to make my own choices.

 We rode out into the Akilon Flats.
 The flats were an endless wash of salt and sediments, all melting together under the August sun.
 Could have heard the roar of our engines for miles, least you could if there had been anyone out here to begin with.
 Which there never was.
 This place was emptier than deep space and about half as interesting.
 I kept my Vulture at full throttle, just to see what the emissary’s Zephyr could do.
 And I'll be damned if his bike didn't keep good pace.
 Here I was, sitting on a custom hog, 318 Scotia ionic engines, nitro-injectors and he was matching me for speed.
 I’d been right.
 It was a damn fine machine.